-These courses enable you to see how that technique you are struggling with, or combination of techniques really should be executed.
+These courses enable you to see how that technique you are struggling with, or a combination of techniques really should be executed.
 How that kata should ‘feel’ when done right.
-Opportunities that should not be missed, for the instructors demonstrating have made the Way of Karate their life and devoted untold time, blood, sweat and tears to reach that standard and they know, you never stop learning.
+Opportunities should not be missed, for the instructors demonstrating have made the Way of Karate their life and devoted untold time, blood, sweat and tears to reach that standard and they know, you never stop learning.

-When you face a stranger on a course, whether you are an orange belt or a 4th dan, you really don’t know how they will attack, how hard they will press you, how you will cope with their strategies.
+When you face a stranger on a course, whether you are an orange belt or a 4th dan, you really don’t know how they will attack, how hard they will press you, or how you will cope with their strategies.
 It is a challenge and one that is genuinely a big factor in improving your mental and physical abilities.

 Not only are the courses great for training, but you make new friends, catch up with old ones and strengthen bonds with your club members.
 The social side after a tough session is always a great event, there is much to be discussed and laughed about.